wurli/quickReport/README.md

 will be used as the template for each sheet containing data.
 By default, data will be placed at cell C5, but you can specify a different cell by entering ‘!data’ at the desired location in the template.
-See `vignette("templates")` for more information.
+See `?report_from_sql` for more information.

 ## Transformers

-You may wish to apply some adjustments to your data before writing to Excel.
-Both `report_from_sql()` and `report_from_data()` have a `transformers` argument which allows you to pass a list of functions which can be applied to the data in different worksheets before writing the file.
+You may wish to apply some adjustments to your data between SQL and Excel using R. Both `report_from_sql()` and `report_from_data()` have a `transformers` argument which enables this; simply pass a list of functions, named according to the sheets in the report, and these will be applied before the workbook is written.
+See `vignette("report_example")` for an example.

 ## Projects

 {quickReport} provides a function `create_report()` which can be used to quickly set up a new report in its own R project.
-I recommend setting up reports using `create_report()` function because this will gently guide you towards a clean, standardised way of creating reports with a sensible folder structure (e.g., all reports end up in an `Outputs` folder at the top level of the project).
+I recommend setting up reports in this way because it will gently guide you towards a clean, standardised project with a sensible folder structure (e.g., all reports end up in an `Outputs` folder at the top level of the project).

 # Installation